armanunix/Fairness-testing/README.md

 # The Implementation of DICE
-### An information-theoritic tool to testing and debugging fairness defects in deep Neural Network
+### An information-theoritic tool for testing and debugging fairness defects in deep Neural Network

-This repository provides the tool and the evaluation Experimrnts for the paper ["Information-Theoretic Testing and Debugging of
+This repository provides the tool and the evaluation Experiments for the paper ["Information-Theoretic Testing and Debugging of
 Fairness Defects in Deep Neural Networks"](https://www.computer.org/csdl/proceedings-article/icse/2023/570100b571/1OM4zHEXjfa), ICSE'2023.

 # The structure of the repository